springernature/ee-snpaas-cli/docker/snpaas-tools/Readme.md

     import-secrets  Set secrets in Credhub from <deployment-folder>/$DEPLOYMENT_CREDS file list-secrets    List secrets from Credhub for <deployment-folder>
-    export-secrets  Download secrets from Credhub to <deployment-folder>/$DEPLOYMENT_CREDS
+    export-secrets  Download secrets from Credhub to <deployment-folder>/$DEPLOYMENT_CREDS agent-certificates
+                    Scan Bosh vms of a deployment (if provided as argument, otherwise it will scan all vms) looking for Bosh Agent certificates, warning those vms with certificates about to expire.
+Helps finding VMs which need to be recreated when rotating Bosh Agent certificates.

 CloudFoundry subcommands (Please define CF_ environment variables!)